alivinco/blackflowhub/README.md

+## Blackflow Hub
+The service is a simple application store or application hub for Blackflow IOT project .
 ### Service configuration

 The service can be configured either by setting up environment variables or by specify parameters as command line